sorentwo/soren-website/_posts/2013-12-30-let-postgres-do-the-work.md

 custom functions to be written in `SQL`, `C`, an internal representation, or any number of user-defined procedural languages such as `JavaScript`.

-[Postgres functions](pg-functions) can be defined in isolation and labeled with a hint for the query optimizer about the behavior of the function.
+[Postgres functions][pg-functions] can be defined in isolation and labeled with a hint for the query optimizer about the behavior of the function.
 The behaviors range from `VOLATILE`, in which there may be side-effects and no optimizations can be made, to `IMMUTABLE` where the function will always return the same